spweiss/HashMap/README.md

 | Average       | O(1)          | O(1)  | O(1)  | O(1)  |
 | Worst         | O(n)          | O(n)  | O(n)  | O(1)  |

-Where the worst case runtime occurs when all n elements collide into the same bucket in the HashMap and the data structure turns operates as a de facto LinkedList.
+Where the worst case runtime occurs when all n elements collide into the same bucket in the HashMap and the data structure operates as a de facto LinkedList.

 ## Implementation